ctnava/rxtechnotes/ref/pharmacy_communication.md

-# Professional Communication in the Pharmacy
+# Professional Communication Standards in the Pharmacy

-Communication is an important part of teamwork in any pharmacy.
-It can take place in written, verbal, or nonverbal forms.
-As a technician, you may be communicating with patients, their representatives, as well as other healthcare professionals.
-The clarity, tone, and professionalism of your communication can directly affect patient safety and workflow efficiency.

 ## Types of Communication